Audrey Eckert

-Audrey Eckert (born May 20, 2002) is an American beauty pageant titleholder who was crowned Miss USA 2025.
+Audrey Jolynn Eckert (born May 20, 2002) is an American beauty pageant titleholder who was crowned Miss USA 2025.
 She had previously won Miss Nebraska USA 2025 and Miss Nebraska Teen USA 2020, and placed as the third runner-up at Miss Teen USA 2020.
 After winning Miss USA, she became the second entrant representing Nebraska to win the title.
-Eckert will represent the United States at the Miss Universe 2025 competition.
+Eckert represented the United States at Miss Universe 2025 and placed in the Top 30.

 Early life and education

 Eckert was born in Lincoln, Nebraska, and attended the University of Nebraska–Lincoln.
 She graduated with a Bachelor of Science in Business Administration degree with a specialization in marketing and also was the captain of the Husker Cheer Squad.
 Prior to winning Miss USA, Eckert worked as a social media and marketing coordinator for the Thai handbag brand Sapahn.

 Pageantry

 In 2020, Eckert won the Miss Nebraska Teen USA title.
 She went on to compete at Miss Teen USA 2020 in November 2020, and placed as the third runner-up behind winner Kiʻilani Arruda of Hawaii.